KabC03/Little-compiler-in-C-plus-plus/documentation/Syntax.md

 ```
-call my_function //Assuming the function is defined above this statement
+cal my_function //Assuming the function is defined above this statement
 ```